veronicamorelli/veronicamorelli/README.md

 * 🎓 Bsc in Statistics and Information Management.
 * 🌍 I'm based in Berlin.
-* 💻 I'm interested in Machine Learning and Deep Learning applications.
+* 💻 I'm interested in Deep Learning applications and Computer Vision.
-* 🧠 I wrote my master thesis at the Remote Sensing Image Analysis Group (RSIm) at TU Berlin.
+* 🧠 I started my master thesis at the Remote Sensing Image Analysis Group (RSIm) at TU Berlin.
-  My topic is Multi-Modal Fusion Methods with Vision Transformers for RS images semantic segmentation.
+  My topic is Multimodal Fusion Methods with Vision Transformers for RS images semantic segmentation.
+  I'm still writing it :) --> Graduation in March 2024.
 * 📝 I wrote a paper titled MULTIMODAL FUSION METHODS WITH VISION TRANSFORMERS FOR REMOTE SENSING SEMANTIC SEGMENTATION.
 By *Veronica Grazia Morelli, Mirko Paolo Barbato, Flavio Piccoli, Paolo Napoletano*.
 Paper will be published after IEEE Whisper Conference 30/10-2/11 2023.
 * ✉️ You can contact me at [veronicamorelli99@yahoo.com](mailto:veronicamorelli99@yahoo.com)